CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas/setting-up-replication/10-create-slots.md

 # TYPE  DATABASE       USER           ADDRESS         METHOD
 host    replication    replica_user   127.0.0.1/32    md5
 ```
 To check and make sure this is the case, let's log into the database and look.
-A root role and database has already been created, so you should just be able to type `psql` and log right in.
+A training role and database has already been created, so you should just be able to type `psql` and log right in.
 See the first part of this tutorial, `Setting Up PostgreSQL`, for how that was done.

 ```
 psql